-Rights of a Surviving Spouse
+Rights of a Surviving Spouse in Northern Virginia

 The surviving spouse and minor children whom the decedent was obligated to support are entitled to family allowance paid as a lump sum not to exceed $24,000 or in periodic installments not to exceed $2,000 per month for one year.
 It is paid to the surviving spouse for use of the spouse and the minor children unless the minor children are not living with the surviving spouse.
 In that case, the allowance is paid partially to the spouse and partially to the person having care and custody of the minor child.
 The death of any person entitled to a family allowance terminates the person’s right to any allowance not yet paid.